derekasola/Derekasola.github.io/essays/smartQuestions.md

 2: Did you Google it?
 ---
 If Stack Overflow fails you, try Google.
 Google not only can find questions from other forums then Stack Overflow, it can find web-pages made by other computer science enthusiasts.
-A majority of the time, i get my question solved by these first 2 strategies.
+A majority of the time, I get my question solved by these first 2 strategies.

 3: Did you check source code/documentation?
 ---